cosmelab/dna-barcoding-analysis/tracking/README.md

 - ✅ Clear project state and progress tracking
 - ✅ Transparent development process (open science)

+**Note:** This is a simple YAML-based tracking system suitable for educational projects and small teams.
+For production agentic workflows requiring persistent memory across sessions and multi-agent coordination, consider using LangGraph with PostgreSQL for stateful persistence.

 ## File Structure

 ### Core Tracking Files